 Wild rice has an earthy, almost smoky flavor, is chewy and lends a distinct textural experience to any recipe it’s enjoyed in.

-- Long Grain Wild Rice – look for it in bulk bins for best value
+- Long Grain Wild Rice: adds an earthy flavor and chewy texture to the soup.
+Look for it in bulk bins for best value.

 Lemon, thyme and parsley are optional, but I find a quick squeeze of lemon brightens the soup and thyme adds to the flavor mix!

-Start with cooking the wild rice first, separate from the soup pot, to maximize time spent on vegetable prep and cooking, since wild rice takes about 50 minutes to cook.
+Start with cooking the wild rice first, separate from the soup pot, to maximize time spent on veggie prep and cooking, since wild rice takes about 50 minutes to cook.
 Once the remaining ingredients are ready in the soup pot, the rice is done cooking and then can be dropped in with the other ingredients.
-In summary, here’s how to make this vegetarian wild rice soup (see recipe card for full details):

 - Avoid a broken broth!
 Adding cream directly to the soup pot can lead to a broken broth.
 To avoid this, simply temper the cream first by adding a bit of hot broth to the cold cream, then pouring the mixture into the soup.